-Georgetown Falls to West Virginia in BIG EAST Semifinals, 5-1
+Georgetown lost to West Virginia in the BIG EAST Semifinals Friday night.

 Nov.
 4, 2011

 Morgantown, W. Va. - A goal from senior forward Samantha Baker (Long Beach, Calif./Wilson) tied the game midway through the first half and the Georgetown women's soccer team controlled play through the first 45 minutes of play, but West Virginia broke the tie early in the second half en route to a 5-1 win over the Hoyas in a BIG EAST Semifinal matchup at Dick Dlesk Soccer Stadium on a cool and breezy Friday night.

 The loss ends a four-game win streak for the Hoyas, who fall to 15-6-0 overall, while WVU (16-4-0) advances to the BIG EAST Championship, where they will face Louisville, 2-1 winners over Notre Dame, on Sunday at noon.
 Georgetown, playing in the semifinals of the BIG EAST Tournament for the second time in program history, now awaits the selections for the 2011 NCAA Tournament, which will be announced on Monday, Nov.
 7 at 4:30 p.m.

 "I thought the first half we got ourselves back into the game and we had great momentum going into the break," Head Coach Dave Nolan said.
 "The crucial moments of the game are the first minutes of the game, the last minutes of a half and the first five minutes of the second half.
 And once they get that second goal, we were always going uphill.
 They got the third one and it's hard against a team like West Virginia who plays with such high intensity.
 But I credit the kids because we kept playing, they played right to the end and we tried to get that second goal."